Preschool Leaf Activities: How to Investigate Leaves

 Color

-What colors of the leaves that you see?
-If you are lucky, you can find many bright yellows, oranges, and deep reds.
+What different colors of the leaves that you see?
+If you are lucky, you can find a bright yellow leaf, an orange, and a red leaf.
 However, if you are from Texas, like me, you will likely have some green leaves and some brown leaves.

 Ask your kids to select one leaf to study.
 Then, they can draw a picture of their leaves or color a picture to show the color of their leaves.